Levrault/LE-dialogue-editor/README.md

-## Is this application is what you need?
+## Does this application can be useful for you?

 If you want to create **visual novel** or a **story driven game with non-linear story**, this application **shouldn't** be your first choice.
 Why?
 Because managing heavy dialogue in a tree view will be simply to hard to maintain.
 That why you should those applications instead